 For years Action Comics #1 has been the most expensive comic book ever sold.
 The 1938 comic was the first appearance of SupermanOpens in a new tab, and essentially introduced the superhero genre.
 But it looks like the Man of Steel just had a scrawny kid from Queens who shoots webs knock him down a peg.
 Spider-Man’s first comic appearance just sold for a higher price than Superman’s.

-According to The Hollywood Reporter (via IGN), a copy of Amazing Fantasy #15, Spider-Man’s first comic appearance, released in 1962, just sold for $3.6 million.
-The sale occurred during Heritage Auction’s Signature Comics & Comics Art auction.
+According to The Hollywood ReporterOpens in a new tab (via IGNOpens in a new tab), a copy of Amazing Fantasy #15Opens in a new tab, Spider-Man’s first comic appearance, released in 1962, just sold for $3.6 million.
+The sale occurred during Heritage Auction’s Signature Comics & Comics Art auctionOpens in a new tab.
 It is one of only four copies of this comic that exists in near-mint condition.
-It is now officially the highest-selling comic book in history, outdoing the $3.25 million that Action Comics #1 went for earlier this year.
+It is now officially the highest-selling comic book in history, outdoing the $3.25 million that Action Comics #1 went for earlier this yearOpens in a new tab.
 (Somewhere out there, Batman is definitely pouting).

 Marvel Comics